Integrating with Cisco VPN Concentrators

 •From the Agent download web page (i.e. via web login)

-•By client upgrade to the latest Cisco NAC Agent or auto-upgrade to Agent version 126.96.36.199 or later.
-For the Agent auto-upgrade process to work, clients must have an earlier version of the Agent already installed.
+•By client upgrade to the latest Cisco NAC Agent or auto-upgrade to Clean Access Agent version 22.214.171.124 or later.
+For the Clean Access Agent auto-upgrade process to work, clients must have an earlier version of the Clean Access Agent already installed.

 Either method allows the Agent to acquire the IP address of the CAM in order to send traffic to the CAM/CAS over the L3 network.
 Once installed in this way, the Agent can be used for both L3/VPN concentrator deployments or regular L2 deployments.
-See Enable L3 Support for details.
+See Enable L3 Support, page 5-16 for details.

 Note•Uninstalling the Agent while still on the VPN connection does not terminate the VPN connection, although the (if configured) the client machine is removed from the Certified Devices List and the user is removed from the Online Users List.